omega-gg/VBML/tevolution.md

 ## tevolution client

-Alternatively, tevolution can refer to the application client of the same name that acts as a [Remote Video Screen](https://omega.gg/about/RemoteVideoScreen) and broadcasts VBML content on multiple hardware and platforms.
+Alternatively, tevolution can refer to the application client that acts as a [Remote Video Screen](https://omega.gg/about/RemoteVideoScreen) and broadcasts VBML content on multiple hardware and platforms.

 ## tevolution channel